 TOBY JONES: I don’t think Saudi Arabia is poised to topple anytime soon.
 Of course, those could be famous last words, but Saudi Arabia has proven resilient.
 It’s very strong.
 It’s managed to crack down severely on its own domestic al-Qaeda threat.
 We might argue that it’s shipping fighters off so that it deflects pressure on itself.
 The royal family is mostly united at this point.
 There are future concerns about succession after King Abdullah passes.
 Sultan will take over, but there is no indication that they’ve resolved who will then be third in line to power, and that could open Saudi Arabia up to internal rivalries within the royal family.

-As for Saudi Arabia’s Shia population, there are about 1.5 to 2 million Shias who reside mostly in the eastern province.
+As for Saudi Arabia’s Shia population, there are about 1.5 to two million Shias who reside mostly in the eastern province.
 The region is strategically sensitive because it’s where all of Saudi Arabia’s oil is.
 Most Saudi Shias have pursued a political line of accommodation and reconciliation since the early 1990s.
 They’ve sought to be included in the national political system.
 That hasn’t worked particularly well, but they’ve not radicalized significantly.

 There should be a concern that there will be an Iraq effect on al-Qaeda’s strategic thinking more broadly outside of Iraq and that the anti-Shiism endemic in Iraq may spread, become a strategic approach that al-Qaeda adopts outside of Iraq.
 And that makes Shia communities in Bahrain, Kuwait, Saudi Arabia, like in Pakistan, vulnerable to future strikes.